-Now that both companies have shown their consoles off, we know how they stack up against one another, visually.
-The Xbox Series X will resemble a tall PC tower.
+The Xbox Series X resembles a tall PC tower.
 It is substantially larger than the Xbox One X and Xbox One S systems, but still features a power button and disc drive on the front.
-The top of the system caves slightly inward and is made entirely of ventilation holes for better airflow.
-It can also be positioned horizontally to better fit entertainment centers.
+The top of the system caves slightly inward and is made up entirely of ventilation holes for better airflow.
+It can also be positioned horizontally to fit into entertainment centers better.

 PS5 (standard and digital editions)

-As for the PS5, it looks quite unusual, with a combination of black and white colors and curves on each side of it.
+As for the PS5, it looks quite unusual, with a combination of black and white colors and curves on each side.
 In much of the promotional material, the system is shown standing up vertically, but you are able to place it on its side.
-Though, with the curve on the bottom, it’s unclear if the system will come with some sort of stand to make it flush with the surface it’s on.
-The system doesn’t look a whole lot like the PS4, or any previous PlayStation system, for that matter.
-There will also be a disc-less version that is slightly smaller and less expensive.
-It’s unknown if other colors will be made available, but if it’s anything like the PS4, there will be numerous special editions throughout its life cycle.
+The system doesn’t look a whole lot like the PS4 — or any previous PlayStation system, for that matter.
+There is also a diskless version that is slightly smaller and less expensive — but is mostly identical to the disc-based version.

-The PS5‘s official controller is called the DualSense, dropping the DualShock moniker altogether.
-Sony has detailed what we can expect from the device.
-Speaking to Wired, Sony revealed that it would be ditching traditional rumble motors in favor of haptic feedback.
-This new technology will allow for more specific responses in games, such as resistance in the analog sticks when you are walking on a tough surface.
-There will also be variable resistance in the triggers, mimicking the action being performed, such as pulling back the string of a bow.
+The PS5‘s official controller is called the DualSense — PlayStation dropped the DualShock moniker altogether.
+The DualSense ditches traditional rumble motors in favor of haptic feedback, which makes for a more immersive experience.
+This new technology allows for more specific responses in games, such as resistance in the analog sticks when you are walking on a tough surface.
+The triggers also offer variable resistance, mimicking the action being performed, such as pulling back the string of a bow.

-Additionally, the battery packed into the controller will sport a higher capacity than its predecessor.
-This was one of the biggest drawbacks with the DualShock 4 in the current generation.
-The controller itself resembles the console, with a combination of black and white colors.
-It seems to be a bit bulkier than the Dualshock 4.
-According to Sony, the DualSense will incorporate the same basic button layout as before, but with a few minor changes.
+The battery packed into the controller includes a higher capacity than its predecessor.
+This was one of the biggest drawbacks of the DualShock 4 in the previous generation.
+The controller itself resembles the console, with a combination of black and white coloring, but you can also purchase a variety of colors just like the faceplates.
+It’s a bit bulkier than the DualShock 4, which may or may not be a good thing.
+The DualSense incorporates the same basic button layout as previous controllers, but with a few minor changes.
 Gone is the Share button.
-Instead, Sony opted to include a Create button to take its place, and it’ll presumably function the same, with added features.
-It will also include a built-in mic and headphone jack.
+Instead, Sony opted to include a Create button to take its place, and it functions the same, with added features.
+It also includes a built-in mic and headphone jack.

 Xbox Series X controller